Chapter 9: Free Radical Substitution Reaction of Alkanes

 ""

 Approach: The target compound is an ether.
-We have learned that SN2 reaction is a reasonable way to introduce different functional groups by applying different nucleophiles (section 7.3), that said the reaction between CH3O (nucleophile) and halide gives the desired ether, and the halide can be the “precursor 1”.
+We have learned that the SN2 reaction is a reasonable way to introduce different functional groups by applying different nucleophiles (section 7.3), that said the reaction between CH3O (nucleophile) and halide gives the desired ether, and the halide can be the “precursor 1”.
 The halide precursor can then be directly connected with the starting material, toluene, through the halogenation that we just learned in this chapter.
-This is an easy example that only involve two steps.
+This is an easy example that only involves two steps.

 ""